 The Shaw Centre app details emergency procedures and other useful information.
 The app is titled, Shaw Centre.
 For information about how to download their app, see the instructions page about how to download the app.
 Areas of Refuge/Rescue Assistance are available on each floor to facilitate the safe holding and evacuation of people with mobility impairments and people who are unable to evacuate independently.
 Evacuation to the Rideau Centre Terrace on Level 3 is possible.

-The conference’s key access and inclusion features are: event descriptions, silent space, gender neutral restrooms, the CACUSS Café, and volunteers.
+The conference’s key access and inclusion features are: event descriptions, quiet room, gender neutral restrooms, the CACUSS Café, and volunteers.
 Each feature is described in more detail below.

-A Silent Space in Meeting Room 107 will be available in the Shaw Centre throughout the conference.
-This space is available to all conference attendees to use in any way, whether to pray, meditate, nap or other.
-The Silent Space will be open during the following times:
+A Quiet Room in Meeting Room 107 will be available in the Shaw Centre throughout the conference.
+This room is available to all conference attendees to use in any way, whether to pray, meditate, nap or other.
+The Quiet Room will be open during the following times:

 Monday June 12: 8AM – 5PM